darriussingleton/osticket-prereqs/README.md

 </p>

 <p>

- Congratulations, hopefully it is installed with no errors!
-Browse to your help desk login page: http://localhost/osTicket/scp/login.php
+You should be able to browse to your help desk login page: http://localhost/osTicket/scp/login.php

 End Users osTicket URL:
 http://localhost/osTicket/ </p>